ShalePumpkin/DarkProphecyRules/README.md

 >Tinnifer has Blood Magic of level 0.
 She discards a card of Power 2, then rotates her Blood Magic 90 degrees, making it level 1.

 ### Prophecy Phase
+During the Prophecy Phase, read the Prophecy Verses that have been revealed so far in order of Opening, Middle, Final.

+Fully resolve the text on each revealed verse before continuing to the next verse.

+### End of Turn Phase
+Draw cards from the deck until you reach your hand size.
+The default hand size is 5.
+If you are already at or above your hand size, you do not draw any cards.